 Reachout is a safe, compassionate place to express yourself without the fear of being judged or social stigma.
 Find support for your pain in the chronic pain support groups and exchange details on tried and tested therapies and coping strategies.

-Physical activity helps to alleviate symptoms of rheumatoid arthritis and improves day-to-day function, and yet research tells us that 2 in 5 adults with rheumatoid arthritis are inactive.
+Physical activity helps to alleviate symptoms of rheumatoid arthritis and improves day-to-day function, and yet research tells us that

 When you have chronic pain and feel fatigued, the last thing you’ll want is to do a workout.
 However, getting moving may reduce your pain and improve your flexibility.
-Maintaining a healthy weight with exercise and a healthful diet also increases your chances of achieving sustained remission.
+Maintaining a healthy weight with exercise and a healthful diet also

 Start exercising with Sworkit, the workout program for everyone regardless of your age, condition, or injuries.
 Choose an exercise plan and filter by difficulty, category, stance, and impact level.